 - the General Data Protection Regulation (GDPR), a data and privacy protection regulation for businesses that operate in the European Union (EU) and the European Economic Area (EEA).
 If an organization is located outside these areas but serves customers from the EU or EEA, it also has to comply with GDPR requirements.
-Regarding EHR solutions, GDPR provides Recommendations on a European Electronic Health Record exchange format.
+Regarding EHR solutions, the GDPR provides recommendations on a European Electronic Health Record exchange format.

-	You may also explore documents prepared within the NIST health IT Usability initiative, such as the Technical Evaluation, Testing, and Validation of the Usability of Electronic Health Records publication, where NIST offers requirements for validation testing of EHR systems.
+You may also explore documents prepared within the NIST health IT usability initiative, such as the Technical Evaluation, Testing, and Validation of the Usability of Electronic Health Records publication, where NIST offers requirements for validation testing of EHR systems.

-	Ensuring data security and privacy.
-The regulations mentioned above require healthcare providers to protect private information of patients.
+The laws mentioned above require healthcare providers to protect patients’ private information.
 Therefore, you might want to enable your EHR software with:

-	- multi-factor authentication
+- Multi-factor authentication

-	- advanced password security
+- Advanced password security

-	- data encryption with Transport Layer Security (TLS)
+- Data encryption with Transport Layer Security (TLS)

-	- critical data backups
+- Critical data backups

 Also, when building a SaaS EHR solution from scratch, it’s a good practice to implement the secure software development lifecycle (S-SDLC) approach.
 This requires performing security-related activities during each stage of EHR software development, raising the overall level of data protection within the system.